Dulcie Holland

-Dulcie Sybil Holland AM (5 January 1913 - 21 May 2000) was an Australian composer and music educator.
+Dulcie Sybil Holland (Note: Also known by her married name as Dulcie Bellhouse or Mrs Dulcie Sybil Bellhouse.)
+AM (5 January 1913 - 21 May 2000) was an Australian composer and music educator.
 Best known for her contributions to music education through her involvement with the Australian Music Examinations Board, Holland has in recent decades gained greater recognition as a composer.
 She is now regarded by some critics as one of the more significant Australian composers of her generation.

 Education

 Holland was born in Sydney in 1913.
 She began taking piano lessons at the age of six, and attended Shirley School for Girls, known for its academic excellence.
 In 1929 she entered the New South Wales Conservatorium of Music (now the Sydney Conservatorium) to continue her studies.
 At the Conservatorium she studied piano with Grace Middenway and Frank Hutchens, cello with Gladstone Bell, and composition with Roy Agnew and Alfred Hill, eventually completing both the Diploma course (DSCM) and the Licentiate of the Royal Schools of Music (LRSM) in 1933.

 In 1937, Holland travelled to London to study composition at the Royal College of Music with John Ireland.
 At the end of her first year, she won the Blumenthal Scholarship for composition, which entitled her to another three years of study at the College.
 The following year she won the Cobbett Prize for chamber music, but with the outbreak of World War II in 1939, decided to return to Australia.

 Several years after the war, in 1951, she returned to the United Kingdom for a year to study serialism with Mátyás Seiber.